How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 Get the idea?

-How Much Life Insurance Do I need - Rule of Thumb Method
+How Much Life Insurance Do I Need – Rule of Thumb Method

 Rule of Thumb Example

-Bilal is 35 years old, married and has 5 year old son and an 8 year old daughter at home.
+Bilal is 35 years old, married, and has a 5-year-old son and an 8-year-old daughter at home.
 He’s an engineer earning roughly $100,000 per year.
-In addition to his $480,000 mortgage amortized over 25 years, he has $50,000 in his RRSP but no other significant debt to speak of.
+In addition to his $480,000 mortgage amortized over 25 years, he has $50,000 in his RRSP but no other significant debt.

 If we apply the Rule of Thumb method, Bilal will require fifteen times his gross salary, $1,500,000 (15 X $100,000) in coverage because he has a young family.

 How long does he need the protection?
+Option #1 – 20 Years

 Option #2 – 25 Years